Delicious tzatziki yogurt dip with Swiss chard, mint, olive oil, lemon, and garlic. Great with pita chips!

 - 3 (9-inch diameter) pita breads, cut like a pie into triangles

 - Olive oil for drizzling on to the pita bread

-1 Bring a 1 or 2 quart saucepan, half filled with water, to a boil.
-Add the chopped chard leaves.
-Cook until tender, about 3-5 minutes.
 While the chard is cooking, prepare a bowl with ice water for an ice bath.
-When the chard is cooked, strain through a fine mesh strainer and put into the ice bath to stop the cooking.
-Drain and set aside.
+When the chard is cooked, remove it with a slotted spoon and put into the ice bath to stop the cooking.

 When the chard has cooled, remove it from the ice water and bunch it into a ball.
 Wrap it in a paper towel and squeeze hard to remove excess moisture.

 2 Combine tzatziki ingredients: Put the Greek yogurt, chopped chard, chopped mint, garlic, salt, olive oil, lemon zest and lemon juice in a medium bowl.
 Stir to combine.
 Chill until ready to use (can make up to 3 days ahead).

 3 Toast the pita bread: Cut the pita bread into triangles and layout in one layer in a broiling pan (use a sturdy sheet pan or broiling pan, not a thin cookie sheet or your cookie sheet will warp).

 Drizzle olive oil on one side of the pita wedges.
 Use a pastry brush to spread the olive oil more evenly.

 Place under a broiler.
 Broil for 5 minutes or until the pita bread starts to toast.
 Remove and let cool for a minute.

 4 Serve: Drizzle the tzatziki with a little olive oil and serve with toasted pita wedges.